ARRIS International, plc (ARRIS) Policy on

 Back to Top

-Computer Software Licensing
+X. Computer Software Licensing

 The Company requires that all Employees use software only in accordance with the applicable software license agreement.
 Any unauthorized duplication of licensed software except for backup or archival purposes is a violation of the law.
 Any unauthorized duplication of computer software violates the law and is contrary to this organization's standard of conduct.
-Illegal reproduction of software can be subject to civil damages of as much as $250,000 per copyright violated if the infringement was willful.

 B. Use of Software